Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 Every array has a `count` and `data` field (see § 18.4.2 and 18.5): the count gives the number of items in the array, and data is a pointer to the 1st item.
 As we see from line (3), it's type is `[5] s64`, [] is the typical array notation, 5 is the count (or size), and s64 is the items type, which is equivalent to int.
 This type shows that the array literal is in fact a **static array**.
 Line (4) shows that [4]int and [5]int have the same type Type.
 Empty array literals will have their count pointer not set to 0; their data pointer is guaranteed to be null.
+When trying to define an array literal as in (4B), note that you cannot change any items, because it is stored as read-only!

 In line (6) we see a typed declaration of a static array, which is then initialized to an array literal.
 The definition can include the complete type, but this can also be inferred.
 In line (7) we see that an array can simply be printed out as a whole.
 Lines (8) and (9) tell us that we can read out the i-th item as `arr[i]`, and change its value with `arr[i] = new_val`.
 In line (10) an array literal is created with the values of an enum.